 To be Lā'au Kāhea Kahuna, one is chosen and gifted from God and the Ancient Ancestors.
 It means the healer has proven their worthiness of holding the Light of Creation by living in Trust and Integrity to the highest law of creation - ALOHA.

-Ho’oponopono an ancient Hawaiian technique for relationship healing that means “to make right”, Ho’oponopono is now used in modern times to heal issues with others by healing the part of yourself that’s connected to the issue.
+Ho’oponopono It's an ancient Hawaiian technique that focus on relationship betterment.
+Ho'oponopono means "to make right".
+It is now used in modern times to heal issues with others by healing the part of yourself that’s connected to the issue.
 This in turn changes the world around you in very positive ways and also can help you manifest the life you really want.
-This technique is a healing tool that can easily be learned and used at home for continuing self-care.
+This technique can be learned and used at home for continuing self-care.

 Lomilomi Traditional, spiritual and physical muscle stress relaxation by licensed therapists.

 Pale Keiki Mother and child care, before, during and after birth.

 It requires that you to attend it in-person.
 For further details, feel free to contact us.

 The ancient Hawaiian Health System was well developed.
 It included medical profession, medicines, and treatments.